Samba 4.10 : Evolution and new features

-Also, now that you’re familiar with the history and features of Samba Active Directory, what’s stopping you from trying it?
-A lack of time?
+Moreover, now that you are unbeatable on the history and features of Samba Active Directory, what is stopping you from trying it?
+Lack of time?
 The fear of not being able to do it?
-Now you know a great company to support you in your migrations and other training.
-So drop your license fees and let’s go back to the Active Directory road together with Samba AD!
+None of this between us!
+Now you know a great company to support you in your migration and others training.
+So drop your license fees on the side and let’s go back to Active Directory together on Samba AD !

 Do you have an Active Directory project?
 Share it with us!